ayetpyae/DH110/assignment01/README.md

 ![Website of Nevada System of Higher Education](NevadaSystemOfHigherEducation.png) View the website here: [Nevada System of Higher Education](https://nshe.nevada.edu/)
 ### Background Information
 The Nevada System of Higher Education is a department under the state of Nevada that oversees the public system of all colleges and universitys in Nevada that are state supported and funded.
+The website has information for students, employees, media, and more.

 ### Overall evaluation
 The website is clean and generally visually appealing to look at.
 However, it is confusing to navigate as there are no hiearchy of information.
 There is also no about page for users to learn more about what the Nevada System of Higher Education does.